2,4,6-Trimethylaniline

 2,4,6-Trimethylaniline is an organic compound with formula (CH3)3C6H2NH2.
 It is an aromatic amine that is of commercial interest as a precursor to dyes.
-It is prepared by selective mononitration of mesitylene, avoiding oxidation of the methyl groups.
-The resulting nitro compound is reduced to the aniline.
+It is prepared by selective nitration of mesitylene, avoiding oxidation of the methyl groups, followed by reduction of the resulting nitro group to the aniline.

 Coordination chemistry

 Trimethylaniline is a building block to a variety of bulky ligands.
 Condensation with glyoxal gives the 1,2-diimine ligands.
 An example is glyoxal-bis(mesitylimine), a yellow solid that is synthesized by condensation of 2,4,6-trimethylaniline and glyoxal.
 The diimine is a useful precursor to popular NHC ligands including IMes.
 N-heterocyclic carbenes, as found in 2nd generation Grubbs' catalyst, are also prepared from this compound.